-In terms of capacity, two types of SD Memory Cards are defined:
+In terms of card capacity, three types of SD Memory Cards are defined:

-- Standard Capacity SD Memory Cards supports capacity up to and including 2 G bytes (231 bytes).
-All versions of the Physical Specifications define the Standard Capacity SD Memory Card. - High Capacity SD Memory Cards supports capacity more than 2 G bytes (231 bytes) and this version of specification limits capacity up to and including 32 GB.
-High Capacity SD Memory Card is newly defined from the Physical Layer Specification Version 2.00.
+- Standard Capacity SD Memory Card (SDSC) supports capacity up to and including 2 G bytes (231 bytes).
+All versions of the Physical Layer Specifications define the Standard Capacity SD Memory Card. - High Capacity SD Memory Card (SDHC) supports capacity more than 2 G bytes (231 bytes) up to 32 G bytes and is defined from the Physical Layer Specification Version 2.00. - Extended Capacity SD Memory Card (SDXC) supports more than 32 G bytes (235 bytes) up to 2TB.

-Only hosts that are compliant to the Physical Layer Specification version 2.00 or higher and the SD File System Specification Ver2.00 can access High Capacity SD Memory Cards.
-Other hosts fail to initialize High Capacity SD Memory Cards (See Figure 3-1).
+Only hosts that are compliant to the Physical Layer Specification Version 2.00 or later and the File System Specification Ver2.00 or higher can access High Capacity SD Memory Cards and Extended Capacity SD Memory Cards.
+Other hosts fail to initialize High Capacity SD Memory Cards and Extended Capacity SD Memory Cards.